As your blog develops an audience and starts getting sufficient traffic on the regular, you may start thinking of ways to monetize it.

 This type of advertising looks exactly like regular content on your blog except it’s sponsored.
 Welcome, guest posts!

-One really important thing about native is advertising is you should never try to entirely blend it in with your content or use clickbaits.
+One really important thing about native advertising is you should never try to entirely blend it in with your content or use clickbaits.

 Instead, give the readers a notice that it’s sponsored and provide good content with clear messaging and accurate data.